Azure/azure-quickstart-templates/201-vm-domain-join-existing/README.md

 This template allows you to join an exitsing Windows virtual machine into an existing Windows Active Directory Domain.

-For this template to work we need the following pre-requisits to be met:
+For this template to work we need the following prerequisites to be met:

 1. Virtual machine to join to a domain must exist beforehand
 2. An Active Directory Forest must exist and a Domain Controller must be accessible by the virtual machine either on-premises or in Azure